masonfox/blog/_posts/2025-11-06-emacs-org-roam-mobile-workflow.md

 If you want to explore a tad further, here are some additional tips!

 ## Silence Notifications
-You can *conditionally* silence notifications for these shortcuts by passing in a dictionary with `notifications` set to `false`, like below.
+You can *conditionally* silence notifications for these shortcuts by passing in a dictionary with `notification` set to `false`, like below.

 Notifications are enabled by default.